InfuseAI/primehub-site/docs/job-scheduling.md

 |`Created By`| The owner of job/Schedule.|
 |`Action`|The action buttons are `trigger`, `edit` and `delete` in sequence. ![action](assets/jscheduler_action.png)|

-+ `Schedule Job` button: Click the button to create a Schedule.
++ `New Schedule` button: Click the button to create a Schedule.

 + `Refresh` button: Click the button to refresh the list.